0huey/0huey.github.io/ctf/hackthebox/debugme.md

 Now, we don't want to let this program know it's being debugged and exit this function.
 There are many ways we could prevent this from happening.
 We could:

-- edit the exectable on disk to prevent the program from checking the BeingDebugged flag
+- edit the executable on disk to prevent the program from checking the BeingDebugged flag
 - single step to the cmp instruction and set EAX to 0
 - patch the jmp instruction in the debugger so the comparison is ignored

 The simplest way to move forward here, I think, is to use the debuggers ability to patch instructions on the fly.
 If you select the instruction at 0x408911 and press space, you'll see a popup allowing you to modify the assembly at this address.

 There are several ways to approch this modification as well.
 If you knew where you want to jump to, you could enter that address instead.
 You could also reverse the logic to je and only jump if the program was not being debugged.
-Easiest, I think, is to replace all the opcodes with no-operation nop instructions, since bypassing the jump would take us to the code we want to execute.
+Easiest, I think, is to replace all the opcodes with no-operation _nop_ instructions, since bypassing the jump would take us to the code we want to execute.
 So, change the text box to _nop_.
 Note that this jne instruction is actually two bytes long, 75 7F, and a nop is only one byte.
 It is not okay to delete any bytes of code because of the way x86 programs jump around using hard-coded addresses and relative offsets.
 This could break the program.
 So, be sure to check the _Fill with NOP's_ box to keep the overwritten instructon the same size.

 ![patched code](images/debugme/fs30-patched.png)